Zuzu-Typ/PyGLM/README.md

     glm.sizeof(<type>)

+The function `glm.identity` requires a matrix type as it's argument\.

 The function `glm.frexp(x, exp)` returns a tuple `(m, e)`, if the input arguments are numerical\.
 This function may issue a `UserWarning`\.
 You can silence this warning using `glm.silence(1)`\.